 What are the symptoms of self-loathing and shame?

 - Isolation: Shame and self-loathing often lead to a desire to withdraw from society and relationships.
-Shame causes us to hide away from the wider society that we perceive to be shaming us.
+Shame causes us to hide from the wider society we perceive to be shaming us.
 In the case of self-loathing, we do not consider ourselves to be worthy of forming meaningful relationships

 - Irrational anger: Shame, as an emotion, has the power to make us lash out in anger as a deflection from confronting the issues we face more directly.
 If you suffer from self-loathing, that anger is directed at yourself

-- Blaming yourself: If you suffer from low self-esteem, you are more likely to blame yourself for mistakes and feel an element of shame if you are unable to find the right answers
+- Blaming yourself: If you suffer from low self-esteem, you are more likely to blame yourself for mistakes and feel an element of shame if you are unable to find the right answers.

 - Addiction: The ultimate manifestation of shame and self-loathing is addiction, where you turn to substances that artificially alter the chemical balance in your brain to try and overcome the crippling problems associated with shame and self-loathing